 State and returns a

 The State provides access both to shared application data and to

-Parameters are extracted by type, rather than by name, requiring
+Parameters are extracted by type, rather than by name, requiring some

-hidden in a layer of abstraction.
+in a layer of abstraction.

 Based on the Actix actor framework rather than async-std or tokio.
 Routing and parameter extraction is by name, similar to tide.

-Annotation-driven in a way similar to Rocket, but has been
+Annotation-driven in a way similar to Rocket, but has been working on

-working on stable Rust for a long time.
+stable Rust for a long time.

-On the other hand, it has not seen much recent activity and still
+On the other hand, it has not seen much recent activity and still uses

-uses a version of tokio that predates the
+tokio that predates the

 Iron and nickel